 But how can you get your site to inch up the search results and land at the top?

-To answer that question, we need to provide a little bit of information about the search engine algorithm.
+To answer that question, we need to provide a bit of information about the search engine algorithm.
 Google’s search algorithm is very sophisticated.
 The company also keeps details about its algorithm very close to the chest, but we can deduce several things about how it works based on the results we see in the SERPs (search engine results pages).

-All of the factors that play a role in optimization work to display your site’s worth when it comes to helping a user get answers.
+All the factors that play a role in optimization work to display your site’s worth when it comes to helping a user get answers.
 This is because Google’s main purpose is to provide valuable information in relation to what people want to know.
 If this wasn’t the foundation of Google and searches suddenly ceased to provide decent results, users might switch over to Bing.

 Understandably, that would be bad for Google, so they invest a lot of money into technology to make sure that doesn’t happen.

-Before you get caught up in all of the finer details of optimization, remember that the primary goal is to provide valuable resources to your users.
+Before you get caught up in all the finer details of optimization, remember that the primary goal is to provide valuable resources to your users.
 If you can do that, you’ll see your results improve a lot.
-After you’ve understood the basics of SEO, it always helps to put those fine details into action because there are a lot of other websites producing useful information just like you want to do.
+After you’ve understood the basics of SEO, it always helps to put those fine details into action because there are many other websites producing useful information just like you want to do.
 Businesses with successful SEO strategies work to discover what makes them unique compared to other businesses within the same industry.
 Using that unique factor, they make use of the fine SEO details mentioned above to stand out among the crowd of manufacturing brands.

 There are more than 200 search factors to consider, but let’s take a look at the most crucial ones and how to apply them.